top of page

 • Can I be signed to another agency, if I am with MUNE?

-No. MUNE Agency is a sole contract agency.
-When signing to the MUNE you must not be with any other agency, or join another agency whilst under MUNE representation.
+In short no, MUNE Agency is a sole contract agency.
+When signing to MUNE Agency you will be signing a contract that covers the following divisions; - Supporting Artist - Commercial - Stills* (Advertising & Commercial) - Main You may join another agency for areas we don't cover, however please ensure that the other agency has a contract that allows this AND only covers the division MUNE doesn't.
 Not being honest about this from the start can cause lots of issues with productions, casting & all agencies involved.
-We fully understand that an exclusive agency isn't right for everyone, but this is a promise we have made to our clients and one we will be keeping.
+We fully understand that an exclusive agency isn't right for everyone, but this is a promise we have made to our SA, Commercial, Stills and Main clients and one we will be keeping. *Note: Fashion modelling is different from commercial stills modelling.
+Fashion models showcase clothing and accessories in high-end, artistic contexts (runways, editorials), while commercial stills models appear in advertising and marketing campaigns, something MUNE does cover.

 • What fees are involved?

 We want to be very open with any fees involved with joining our agency, so we make it very clear on all of our T&C’s but as a quick breakdown please see below….
-Actors & Young Performers (Main Aritsts) - 10% commission on all "Main Artist" payments - 20p for all transactions Supporting Artist - 17% commission on all SA payments - 20p for all transactions - £25 annual fee charged when representation commences, plus*.
-Models - 20% commission on all Model payments - 20p for all transactions All Three Divisions - *£25 deducted from initial earnings (Admin fee) Our annual admin fee includes (but not limited to) building & updating your profile, communications, updated information, promoting your profile & documentation.
+Actors & Young Performers (Main) - 10% commission on all "Main" payments - 20p for all transactions - *£50 deducted from initial earnings (Admin fee) Supporting Artist - 17% commission on all SA payments - 20p for all transactions - £25* annual fee charged when representation commences, plus. - £25 deducted from initial earnings (Admin fee) Commercial & Stills - 20% commission on all Commercial & Stills payments - 20p for all transactions - £25* annual fee charged when representation commences, plus. - £25 deducted from initial earnings (Admin fee) *This will only be due after 30 days & after representation has started Our annual admin fee includes (but not limited to) building & updating your profile, communications, updated information, tips & advise, promoting your profile & documentation.
 Our admin fee deducted from initial earnings includes (but not limited to) the set up of payment services, payments, bank detail updates etc

 • How do I know you are a reputable Agency?